endurantgames/52-first-dates/src/game/play.md

 The type of event is based on **the rank of the card you play**, but you can decide the details of the event as you please.

-## Responding to Outside Interference {#game-respond}
+## Responding to Opportunity {#game-respond}

-If you're the **Date** or a **Fronter** and the player in the role of the Outside Interference plays a card on a card you just played, you have the option to play a card in response, following your normal rules playing cards.
+If you're the **Date** or a **Fronter** and the player in the role of the Opportunity plays a card on a card you just played, you have the option to play a card in response, following your normal rules playing cards.

 When that happens, you also get to describe how your character reacted to the event in a way that minimized the problem.

-You ***aren't required*** to play a card in response to Outside Interference; if you don't wish to, even if you have a card you *could* play, tell the other players that you pass.
+You ***aren't required*** to play a card in response to the Opportunity; if you don't wish to, even if you have a card you *could* play, tell the other players that you pass.

 ## Drawing New Cards {#game-draw}

 Normally, you get to draw a new card after you play one.
-However, if the Outside Interference plays a card, neither you nor the Outside Interference draw a replacement card until after you've either responded or passed on responding.
+However, if the Opportunity plays a card, neither you nor the Opportunity draw a replacement card until after you've either responded or passed on responding.

 ## Ending a Date